KyloIO/kylo-docs/how-to-guides/KyloUIWithSSL.rst

 self-signed certificate which is stored in a keystore.
 Make note of kylo-ui.jks path, we will refer to it in following section when updating Kylo UI properties.

-If you are in production you would have your certificate issued by a trusted certificate authority.
+If you are in production, you would have your certificate issued by a trusted certificate authority.
 You can then import it to your keystore.

 .. code-block:: shell